-Table 29Summary of performance for Consent 5017 - to drain and excavate an unnamed stream, and erect and use an outfall on the streambed
+Table 31Summary of performance for Consent 5017 - to drain and excavate an unnamed stream, and erect and use an outfall on the streambed

-Condition n requirement Means of monitoring during period under review Compliance achieved?
-1. Notific works cation prior to maintenance No works undertaken during period under review N/A e constructed and maintained in dance with the application Yes 3.
-Natura al colour of outfall Yes getation of site following ruction Yes 5.
-Remo requir oval of dam when no longer red N/A nal review provision re. onmental effects No further reviews available, expires June 2015 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A consent not in use during period under review

-Table 30 Summary of performance for Consent 5036 - discharge of waste material onto land

 Co ndition requirement Means of monitoring during period under review Compliance achieved?
+1. Notification prior to maintenance works No works undertaken during period under review N/A 2.
+To be constructed and maintained in accordance with the application Maintenance not required during the period under review N/A 3.
+Natural colour of outfall Yes 4.
+Revegetation of site following construction Yes 5.
+Removal of dam when no longer required N/A 6.
+Optional review provision re.
+No further reviews available, expires June 2015 N/A

+Condition requirement Means of monitoring during period under review Compliance achieved? environmental effects Overall assessment of consent compliance and environmental performance in respect of this consent N/A consent not in use during period under review

+Table 32 Summary of performance for Consent 5036 - discharge of waste material onto land

+Co ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Adoption of action likely to minimise adverse effects on the environment Review of management plan Yes 2.
 Disposal of unprocessable wastes via irrigation to comply with nitrogen and COD loading limits Not monitored during period under review N/A 3.
 Exercise of consent in accordance with applications Site inspections and liaison with consent holder Yes 4.
-Limits on discharge of stormwater sump cleanings and unprocessable dairy waste Site inspections and liaison with consent holder Yes

-Со ndition requirement Means of monitoring during period under review Compliance achieved?
-5. Consent holder to provide management plan Latest version received January 2013 Yes 6.
+Limits on discharge of stormwater sump cleanings and unprocessable dairy waste Site inspections and liaison with consent holder Yes 5.
+Consent holder to provide management plan Latest version received January 2013 Yes 6.
 Discharge not within 50 m of bore, 25 m of surface water, 100 m from cliff Site inspections Yes 7.
 Disposal pit(s) not to intercept the water table Site inspections Yes 8.
-Exercise of consent not to lead to contaminants entering a water body via overland surface flows Not monitored during period under review N/A 9.
-Exercise of consent not to result in adverse impacts on groundwater Not monitored during period under review N/A 10.
+Exercise of consent not to lead to contaminants entering a water body via overland surface flows Not monitored during period under review; no incidents reported N/A 9.
+Exercise of consent not to result in adverse impacts on groundwater Not monitored during period under review; no incidents reported N/A 10.
 Discharged material to be covered by 50 mm soil Site inspections Yes 11.
 Liquid to be removed from disposal pits prior to covering Site inspections Yes 12.
 Only materials outlined in application to be discharged Site inspections and requirements in management plan Yes 13.
-Disposal pits to be reinstated and re- vegetated Site inspections Yes 14.
+Disposal pits to be reinstated and revegetated Site inspections Yes 14.
 Cover layer to be suitably maintained Site inspections Yes 15.
-Disposal not to give rise to objectionable or offensive odours beyond boundary Site inspections Yes 16.
-Consent holder to maintain records of discharge Received November 2014 Yes 17.
+Disposal not to give rise to objectionable or offensive odours beyond boundary Site inspections Yes

+Condition requirement Means of monitoring during period under review Compliance achieved?
+16. Consent holder to maintain records of discharge Received November 2014 Yes 17.
 Discharge of unprocessable wastes to occur only after all other options have been exhausted Site inspections, liaison with consent holder Yes 18.
-Optional review provision re. environmental effects Next optional review scheduled in June 2016 N/A Ove rall assessment of consent compliance and d environmental performance in respect of this consent High
+Optional review provision re. environmental effects Next optional review scheduled in June 2016 N/A Overall assessment of consent compliance an Overall assessment of administrative performation High High